7855 WAYZATA BLVD.

 Their other children were son Jon and daughter Chris.

-The building is still there, painted blue.
+The building is still there.
 Recently it has been an insurance building and then a maid service company.
 The maid service owner said he was just the third owner.
 He said that the building has big timbers in the basement, and that old timers have told him that they used to sit out on benches in the front and watch the cars go by.
 This unprepossessing building is by far the most historic on the St. Louis Park side of the 394 strip!

 Save